Mylian Jimenez: Club career

 Jimenez is a youth product of PSV, having joined the club from VV Union in 2011.
 He signed his first professional contract on 5 September 2019, tying him to the club until 2022.
 He attracted interest from foreign clubs after captaining PSV's U19 team coached by Ruud van Nistelrooy to win a youth tournament in China.
 Jimenez reportedly turned down interest from Valencia, Atlético Madrid, and Sampdoria to sign a contract for PSV.

 On 3 May 2021, Jimenez made his debut for Jong PSV (the reserve team of the club), coming on as a substitute in a 0–0 draw against TOP Oss.

+On 2 July 2024, Jimenez joined newly promoted Danish Superliga side AaB on a deal until June 2027.

 International career

 Jimenez is an international for Netherlands youth teams.
 He has previously represented his nation at U16 and U17 level.